There are many ways to transfer an image or pattern onto wood. In this post, I cover how to transfer a pattern onto wood without using graphite paper.

 This method is super simple, quick, and doesn’t require many materials.
 Read my easy steps below on transferring a pattern onto wood for your wood project.

-How To Transfer A Image Onto Wood Without Graphite Paper
+How To Transfer An Image Onto Wood Without Graphite Paper

-Graphite paper is a great tool to have in your supply kit, but if you’re on a budget, and don’t want another thing lying around, this method is for you.
+Graphite paper is a great tool to have in your supply kit, but if you’re on a budget and don’t want to buy any more supplies, this method is for you.

 Honestly, I own many types of graphite paper but sometimes I just don’t feel like getting it out so I use this paper method.